Assistants-Hub/docs.assistantshub.ai/docs/intro.md

 # Introduction

 Welcome to Assistants Hub, where you can **Build, Integrate, and Deploy AI Assistants in Minutes**.
-This project leverages the power of Next.js and OpenAI to provide a streamlined platform for creating sophisticated AI assistants.
+This project leverages the power of Next.js, OpenAI, Google and Others to provide a streamlined platform for creating sophisticated AI assistants.
 Our mission is to democratize AI development, making it accessible for developers, hobbyists, and businesses to innovate and implement AI solutions effortlessly.

 ## Key Features